janbiedermann/isomorfeus-hamster/README.md

 # isomorfeus-hamster

-Convenient and well performing object data base.
+Convenient and well performing key value store and object database.

 ### Community and Support
 At the [Isomorfeus Framework Project](http://isomorfeus.com)